stackhpc/ansible-slurm-appliance/environments/README.md

 ### common

 Shared configuration for all environments.
-This is not intended to be used as a standalone environment, hence the README does *not* detail how to provision the infrastructure.
-This environment should not be edited, except as part of upstreaming new features or bug fixes.
+This is not intended to be used as a standalone environment, hence the readme does _not_ detail how to provision the infrastructure.
+This environment should not be edited, except as part of upstreaming new features or bugfixes.

 ## site

 Provides the base configuration for all subsequent `cookiecutter` created environments, including OpenTofu configurations for infrastructure.
 In general, most local customisations should be made by adding to this environment.

 ## Defining an environment